JuliaCloud/AWS.jl/README.md

     obj::Any                # If the response was an XML representing a Julia S3 response type,
                             # it is parsed and set here.
-                            # Else it will contain the raw string of the response
+                            # Else it will contain an IOBuffer object

     pd::Union(ETree, Nothing)
 end